judy2k/fictionary-rs/README.md

 ![Rust Build](https://github.com/judy2k/fictionary-rs/actions/workflows/rust.yml/badge.svg)

 This is a port of my [Fictionary tool](https://github.com/judy2k/fictionary) to Rust.
-It currently works, just about, but it's still in the early stages.
+It currently works, but it's still in the early stages.

 The wordlist file is currently loaded (on MacOS) from `$HOME/Library/Application Support/uk.co.judy.fictionary/american.fictionary`